obiedman/project-creator/README.md

 Basic usage is `mise_en_place PROJECT_NAME`.

-By default Mise looks in the current directory and up for a .mise_en_place.yml file, but you can specify the location of a config file with `-c` or `--config`.
+By default Mise looks in the current directory and its parents for a .mise_en_place.yml file, but you can specify the location of a config file with `-c` or `--config`.

 A config file should look something like this: